 Psychological treatments for depression

 There are many types of psychological therapies that have been found to be effective for depression in older people.
-These include therapies such as behaviour therapy, cognitive behaviour therapy (CBT) and interpersonal therapy (IPT).
+These include therapies such as cognitive behaviour therapy (CBT) and interpersonal therapy (IPT).
 Reminiscence therapy also appears to be an effective approach to treating depression in older people.